Are Type Ia Supernovae in Restframe $H$ Brighter in More Massive Galaxies?: Analysis

 \subsubsection{Correlations with Corresponding Optical Lightcurves}

 Host galaxy correlations have been well studied in the optical wavelengths.
 To compare our results to these studies, we repeated the analysis with optical lightcurves of SNeIa observed in the $H$-band.
-The optical data set is only 104 SNeIa in total, 38 with optical host galaxy photometry, and 71 with host galaxy mass estimates.
+The optical data set is only 104 SNeIa in total and 103 with host galaxy mass estimates.
 The bottom panels in Figure~\ref{fig:dm_mass} shows the distributions from host galaxy stellar mass compared with the optical distance modulus ($\mu$) residuals.
 Table~\ref{tab:stddev_optical} presents the resulting weighted residuals and standard deviations.
-Here we see no difference in the Light and Heavy host galaxies with a difference in average weighted residuals $0.069 \pm 0.056$~mag, which is less than $1~\sigma$.
+Here we see no difference in the Light and Heavy host galaxies with a difference in average weighted residuals $0.058 \pm 0.039$~mag, which is $\sim1.5~\sigma$.
+The $\Delta H_{\rm max}$ outliers are not outliers in this sample and no objects have $|\Delta \mu| \geq 0.5$~mag.

+Comparing the NIR and optical data sets, the NIR sample is $41\%$ low mass galaxies while the optical sample consists of only $32\%$ low mass host galaxies.
+The low mass galaxies are more represented in the NIR than in the optical, but from Figure~\ref{fig:dm_mass} we can see that the low mass distributions have similar shapes.
+We used the Z-test statistic to compare how similar the NIR and optical low mass galaxy residual distributions were and found a value of 0.07, which corresponds to a p-value of 0.47, indicating they are from the same distribution.
+Though the low mass galaxies may be a smaller percentage of the total population, they are still representative of the full distribution.

-In this histogram analysis, we found no statistically significant trends between restframe $H$ or optical SN~Ia brightness and host galaxy properties.
+In this histogram analysis, we found no statistically significant trends between restframe $H$ or optical SN~Ia brightness and host galaxy mass.